 2.5 Emissions Label

-The emissions label states compliance with applicable engine emissions regulations for US EPA certified models (17 MDKDP, 21.5 MDKDR, and 29 MDKDS).
+The emissions label states compliance with applicable engine emissions regulations.
 Refer also to the Federal Emissions Design And Defect Limited Warranty For C.I.
 Engine (Diesels) publication that was shipped in the same package as the Operator Manual.